centino90/Advance-Database-Documentation/README.md

             GRANT INSERT ON studentportal.author_subscription TO 'student'@'localhost';

             -- author privileges
+            GRANT SELECT ON studentportal.schools TO 'author'@'localhost';
+            GRANT SELECT ON studentportal.cities TO 'author'@'localhost';
+            GRANT SELECT ON studentportal.states TO 'author'@'localhost';
+            GRANT SELECT ON studentportal.countries TO 'author'@'localhost';
             GRANT SELECT ON studentportal.articles TO 'author'@'localhost';
             GRANT SELECT ON studentportal.subjects TO 'author'@'localhost';
             GRANT SELECT ON studentportal.articles_comment TO 'author'@'localhost';
             GRANT SELECT ON studentportal.articles_reply TO 'author'@'localhost';
             GRANT SELECT ON studentportal.author_subscription TO 'author'@'localhost';
+            GRANT SELECT (uname, pword, rec_code, email, modified_at, created_at) ON studentportal.users TO 'author'@'localhost';
+            GRANT SELECT (fname, lname, contact_no, saddress, city_id) ON studentportal.users_detail TO 'author'@'localhost';

+            GRANT UPDATE (uname, pword, is_active) ON studentportal.users TO 'author'@'localhost';
+            GRANT UPDATE (fname, lname, contact_no, saddress, city_id) ON studentportal.users_detail TO 'author'@'localhost';
             GRANT UPDATE (comment, modified_at) ON studentportal.articles_comment TO 'author'@'localhost';
             GRANT UPDATE (reply, modified_at) ON studentportal.articles_reply TO 'author'@'localhost';
             GRANT UPDATE (subj_id, title, content, modified_at) ON studentportal.articles TO 'author'@'localhost';